DylanEsguerra/Geerts_2022_PBPK_QSP_SBML/README.md

 ### SBML (XML) Files
 Located in `generated/sbml/`:
 - `combined_master_model_{drug_type}.xml`: The full combined PBPK-QSP model
-- `qsp_model.xml`: The QSP-only model for amyloid dynamics
-- `geerts_mab_model.xml`: The PBPK-only model for antibody dynamics

 ### JAX Model Files
 Located in `generated/jax/`:
 - `combined_master_model_jax.py`: JAX implementation of the full model
-- `qsp_model_jax.py`: JAX implementation of the QSP-only model
-- `geerts_mab_jax.py`: JAX implementation of the PBPK-only model

 These files are automatically generated when running the respective model scripts and are used by the simulation routines.